bigcommerce/big-design/README.md

 yarn add @bigcommerce/big-design styled-components
 ```

 Import the `GlobalStyles` component and use it once in your app.
-This will set a couple of styles globally,
+This will set a few styles globally,
-such as a base font family and a normalizer.
-We recommend it placing it close to your root component.
+including a base font family, [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro) and [normalize.css](https://github.com/necolas/normalize.css/).
+We recommend placing it close to your root component.
-Then import any other component such as `Button` and use it anywhere in your app.
+Then import any component, such as `Button`, to use it anywhere in your app.

 ```jsx
 import { Button, GlobalStyles } from '@bigcommerce/big-design';